KidLogger Review 2024: Before You Buy, Is It Worth It?

 If your child uses an android device, the Kidlogger android app offers more control over screen time with a time restriction feature.
 It also allows you to block app installations you disapprove of.

-What drew my interest to Kidlogger is its excellent keylogging feature.
+What drew my interest to Kidlogger is its excellent keylogging feature, which is only available with a Professional subscription.
 It records every typed word, application used, captured photo, phone call, and message sent.
 In addition, it also takes periodic screenshots while your child is using their device.
 The app takes one screenshot per minute.
 But you can customize the number of screenshots you want it to take in your settings dashboard if you want more or less.

 It offers more monitoring features on desktops as you can discreetly see what your child is doing through the computer webcam and record voice conversations using the microphone.
 However, this isn’t as promising as it sounds as the microphone picks up on ambient noises, and you might end up with muffled audio depending on the environment.